-Included in Telligent Community 6.0 is a distributed caching provider based on Microsoft's AppFabric Server components.
-Follow the steps below to configure a Telligent Community site to use the new provider.
+Included in the Telligent product is a distributed caching provider based on Microsoft's AppFabric Server components.
+Follow the steps below to configure an application to use the new provider.

 AppFabric caching requirements

-- Please see the basic Microsoft Windows AppFabric requirements before attempting to install the components.
+Please see the basic Microsoft Windows AppFabric requirements and installation instructions before attempting to install the components.

 - If you select new cluster, you must set the cluster size.
 This value, once set, can never be changed.
 You can always add and remove nodes, and this option is only used for memory optimization.
 The value you select should be the realistic number of nodes you plan on using in your cluster.